-From the moment of your arrival the experienced Butser Ancient Farm education team organise the smooth running of the day for all visitors.
-All trips begin with an introductory talk and discussion around a real fire in the Saxon House or another period-relevant venue.
-Our visitors then move through their planned activities, all conducted in one of our buildings or in a superb open-air setting.
+From the moment you arrive the experienced Butser Ancient Farm education team organise the smooth running of the day for all school visitors.
+All trips begin with an introductory talk and discussion around a real fire in one of the ancient houses.
+Our school visitors then move through their planned activities, all conducted in one of our buildings or in a superb open-air setting.
 The Butser education team provide hands-on instruction for each activity as well as a discussion of archaeological evidence, historical detail and fascinating anecdotes to reinforce learning... and fun!
 There is ample time for discussion with students and staff and each activity stimulates a lively, fun discourse in which everybody is encouraged to participate.

-At the end of a Butser day our visiting schools leave a little dirtier, highly stimulated, much more knowledgeable about and engaged with Saxons and Vikings, and on time.
+At the end of a Butser day our visiting schools leave a little dirtier, highly stimulated, much more knowledgeable about and engaged with their subject, and on time.

 Students visiting the farm for a whole day will take part in at least 4 hands-on activities chosen in advance from an extensive list.
 Activities are led by experienced Butser education staff and are designed to be specially relevant to the period studies.
 Our activities include Pottery, Wattle Fence Making, Jewellery, Clunching, Spinning, Cordage, Flint Wall Building, Anglo-Saxon or Viking Rune Carving or Sewing, Chalk Carving and Archaeology.

 From Saxon Britain, Butser Ancient Farm offers a choice of activities to teach children about life in the past.
 Our reconstructed Saxon house gives children an authentic experience of life in the past, with a traditionally-built oak-framed building, a treasure hide, and smoked meats hanging under the thatch.